-- Test failure: actual output from running a test case does not match the expected output. - Debugging: figure out why it failed, find the coding mistake and fix it. - Add output statements in strategic places: - cout the values of variables (label them!) - trace execution path, see which statements are being reached.
-Add cout<<"here1"<<endl; statements periodically in your program.
+- Test failure: actual output from running a test case does not match the expected output. - Debugging: figure out why it failed, find the coding mistake and fix it. - Add output statements in strategic places: - check values of variables (label them!) - trace execution path, see which statements are being reached.